-Alas, the significance of developing the \texttt{ZoMBI} algorithm is to quickly and efficiently tackle difficult Needle-in-a-Haystack optimization problems in extremely imbalance datasets.
-In this paper, we showcased the ability of the developed algorithm to discover rare materials with highly-optimized properties in a short period of time and in few number of experiments.
-Discovering rare materials quickly and efficiently enables the widespread access to a new range of materials applications from engineering high-performance medical devices to ubiquitous solid-state cooling systems \cite{Saxena2016, Liu2006, Salah2020, He2018, Kim2020, Mao2020}.
-However, the application space for \texttt{ZoMBI} to accelerate the efficient discovery of highly-optimized solutions extends past materials science and is generally applicable for many Needle-in-a-Haystack problems, including those found in ecological resource management \cite{Rew2006}, fraud detection \cite{Wei2012,Marchant2021}, and rare disease prediction \cite{Khalilia2011, Marchant2021}.
-Ultimately, we aim for this contribution to support the elimination of the time and resource barriers previously inhibiting the throughput of optimizing complex and challenging Needle-in-a-Haystack problems across a broad range of application spaces.
+Ultimately, the significance of developing the \texttt{ZoMBI} algorithm is to quickly and efficiently tackle difficult Needle-in-a-Haystack optimization problems in extremely imbalanced datasets.
+In this paper, we showcased the ability of the developed algorithm to discover rare materials and conditions with highly-optimized properties in a short period of time using few experiments.
+Discovering rare materials quickly and efficiently enables widespread access to a new range of materials applications from engineering high-performance medical devices to ubiquitous solid-state cooling systems \cite{Saxena2016, Liu2006, Salah2020, He2018, Kim2020, Mao2020}.
+However, the application space for \texttt{ZoMBI} to accelerate the efficient discovery of highly-optimized solutions extends past materials science and is generally applicable for many Needle-in-a-Haystack problems, including those found in ecological resource management \cite{Rew2006, Bouguettaya2022}, fraud detection \cite{Wei2012,Marchant2021}, and rare disease prediction \cite{Khalilia2011, Marchant2021}.
+We aim for this contribution to support the elimination of the time and resource barriers previously inhibiting the throughput of optimizing complex and challenging Needle-in-a-Haystack problems across a broad range of application spaces.